schmocker/Pyjamas/Models/PowerPlantsLoad/WindTurbineLoad/V001/README.md

 ## Inputs
 The inputs to this model are:

-1. Power plants data
+1. WeatherData - Dictionary holding Power plant ids and corresponding required weather data for all power plants
-1. Weather data
+1. PowerPlantsData - Dictionary holding the different required parameters of power plants

 ## Outputs
 The output of this model is: